PippoRJ/hugo-refresh/README.md

 ## Customization options for a regular page

-This is the front matter of a regular page:
+These are the options that you can define is the front matter of a regular page:

 ```
 ---